janm31415/jAmp8100/README.md

 ![](images/PluginDemo.jpg)

-Note that it is not possible to purchase the audio plugin via a host application.
+Note that it is not possible to purchase the audio plugin via a third-party host application.
 If you run jAmp 8100 via for instance GarageBand you will get a message as in the image above.
 Just start the stand-alone jAmp 8100 application if you want to purchase.

 ## AMP section